robenkleene/parrot/README.md

 ### Transient Detection

-Parrot has several controls that work together to determine when a transient is detected to replay the loaded sample. **Edge** is simplest approach, but only relying on it means the sample will never retrigger until the sample has finished playing (i.e., it's amplitude has gone to `0`). **Gate** and **Thresh** allow detecting a transient (sudden increase in amplitude) in order to replay the sample more frequently.
+Parrot has several controls that work together to determine when a transient is detected to replay the loaded sample. **Edge** is the simplest approach, but only relying on it means the sample will never retrigger until the sample has finished playing (i.e., its amplitude has gone to `0`). **Gate** and **Thresh** allow detecting a transient (sudden increase in amplitude) in order to replay the sample more frequently.

 - **Gate:** Minimum amount before the sample is allowed to play again.
 - **Thresh:** Threshold for detecting a transient in the delta between samples.